19

 The address?
 Dardar restaurant, 4 Riad Zitoun Lakdim, Marrakech 40000, Morocco.

-A haven of rest and refinement at Le Naoura in Marrakech
+A bubble of tranquility and refinement at Le Naoura in Marrakech

 Why go?
 Closer to the city center than the Selman, Le Naoura is one of the most appreciated hotels in Marrakech.
 With its large pool surrounded by terraces for dinner and an afternoon tea, it is an ideal location to unwind during a hot weekend in the Moroccan city.
 Part of the prestigious Barrière Hotels group, the property offers rooms overlooking a serene courtyard, as well as small, private ryads.
 The perfect spot for a quiet getaway with family or a romantic weekend.